-Of course, along with the Michelin-starred dinners, there will still be the occasional hiccup—such as the hotel bathroom with no blinds on the windows (thankfully we were on the second floor) and towels no bigger than a tea-towel!—but you can guess which night we still laugh about today!
+But generally, there will still be the occasional hiccup—such as the hotel bathroom with no blinds on the windows and towels no bigger than a tea-towel —but you can guess which night we still laugh about today!

-Luckily, the French also love to walk and there are hundreds of well-marked walking trails to follow.
+Luckily, the French also love to trek and there are hundreds of well-marked walking trails to follow.

 No matter where you’d like to go—the vineyards of Burgundy or Champagne, the breathtaking valleys of the Dordogne, the rugged coastline of Brittany or a nice, easy FLAT walk alongside a canal, there is likely to be a walking path with your name on it.

 All walking paths in France are overseen by the Fédération Française de la Randonnée Pédestre (FFRP) and maintained by volunteers.